Finnish nationalism: Institutions

-Schools and Universities
+Schools and universities

 Under Russian rule there was a strong grass-roots informal people's enlightenment, based on the Society for the Advancement of Popular Education, run by Swedish elites.
 It promoted folk high schools teaching in Finnish and youth movements with lessons centered around patriotic and nationalist themes.
 The Swedish elites after 1850 also promoted public festivals with patriotic themes, hoping to both instill nationalism and draw the Finnish-speaking peasants and workers away from socialist movements that downplayed nationalism.
 Team sports and rowing competitions became favorite attractions, and all the festivals began with speeches.

 When independence came, the schools were redesigned to instill Finnish nationalism.
 Jokela and Linkola (2013) examined the photographs in Finnish geography textbooks and tourist guides in the 1920s and conclude they were an integral part of the everyday teaching of nationalism.
 Finnish writers, intellectuals and academics saw themselves as part of the authoritative system or "state idea" that represented the entire national territory.

 Finnish language societies and academic bodies throughout the 20th century developed standards for "proper" Finnish, advocated purism, and established Finnish-medium instruction in schools and universities.

-In 1898, the year of the founding of the Limited Company for the Advancement of Higher Commercial Education, Finnish-minded representatives of cultural and economic life decided to establish a new institution to provide higher business education in the Finnish language.
-The school prospered, and in 1911 its matriculation classes were reorganized into the predecessor of Aalto University School of Business, the Helsinki School of Economics.